cnlab/ConnectivityExclusionSocialNetworkPNAS/README.md

 #### Analysis Code
 * The [notebook to reproduce the analysis of the main effect of exclusion](https://github.com/nomcomm/ConnectivityExclusionSocialNetworkPNAS/blob/master/notebooks/02_main_analysis/Schmaelzle_ConnectivitySociaExclusion.ipynb)
 * The [notebook to reproduce the analysis of the association between social network density and brain connectivity](https://github.com/nomcomm/ConnectivityExclusionSocialNetworkPNAS/blob/master/notebooks/02_main_analysis/Schmaelzle_ConnectivityDensity.ipynb)
+* In addition, we provide an example notebook for running the meta-analysis in [Neurosynth](http://neurosynth.org/)

 #### Data
 * [Extracted data matrices for the a-priori-networks](https://github.com/nomcomm/ConnectivityExclusionSocialNetworkPNAS/blob/master/data/connectivity_matrices)